A Brief History of the Leeds Crane Makers

 Left - Picture of a Thomas Smith Steam Crane in the Slate Mining Museum at Llanberis (photo Kris Ward)

 Smith's cranes found their way on to many docks and canal sides as well as railway yards and construction sites.
 Some of the largest construction projects to use Smith cranes were the Manchester Ship Canal, the Mersey tunnels, the Aswan Low Dam, the Lower Zambesi Bridge and the Sudan Barrage.
 As early as 1894 Thomas Smith were producing electrical powered cranes.
 The first electric crane was an overhead crane for use in the John Fowler works.

-In later years the internal combustion engine would replace the steam engine as the power source in their cranes and Caterpillar tracks fitted versions were offered as an alternative to moving around on railway wheels, these became more popular in later years as the railway industry lost its dominance.
-The cranes were adapted to become excavators with buckets replacing the usual crane hook, these excavators were useful machines for a number of quarries.
-The company also provided magnets for use in sites handling metals.
+Thomas Smith were one of the pioneers of excavator development.
+In 1887 the firm fitted a shovel attachment to one of its 3 Ton steam cranes and soon after fitted another with Jubb's patent trenching equipment.
+In later years such machines would dominate the firms output.
+Eventually the internal combustion engine would replace the steam engine as the power source in their cranes and Caterpillar tracks fitted versions were offered as an alternative to moving around on railway wheels, these became more popular in later years as the railway industry lost its dominance.

 Above - Video clip of a Smith steam crane in action in Western Australia, 1980

 Below Left - A diesel powered Smith rail mounted crane at the Middleton Railway, this crane was previously used in Scunthorpe steel works.
 It is seen here lifting a sectioned boiler for display in the engine house.
 It also lifts boilers on and off locos for restoration, lifts track components and carries out all sorts of essential duties, so though it is a preserved machine it is still very much a working piece of machinery.